pchapin/yeditor/README.md

 Currently it is necessary to build the Spica and Scr libraries first manually (using Makefiles) before you build Y itself.
 Y should probably be built before you build the test programs but that is not strictly necessary at this time.

+It is likely that Y and its supporting libraries can be built with clang++ as well.
+This might only entail a minor modification to the Makefiles.

 ### Code::Blocks